uriel1998/ainkcontracts/AInk_contract_author_anthology.md

 The Author                                                                 Date

 #TERMS OF AGREEMENT
-###GRANT OF RIGHTS
-#TERMS OF AGREEMENT
-###GRANT OF RIGHTS
+##GRANT OF RIGHTS
-The author grants first exclusive worldwide rights in the English language in all readable print formats - including electronic rights - as part of the Anthology for one year post first publication of the Anthology.
+The Author grants first exclusive worldwide rights in the English language in all readable print formats - including electronic rights - as part of the Anthology for one year post first publication of the Anthology.
 Exceptions to exclusivity will be made on a per-case basis for single-author collections including the Work, or if the Work is selected for a "best of the year" anthology, provided the Author gives the Publisher prior written notice.

 The Author grants to the Publisher the worldwide non-exclusive rights in the English language in all readable print formats - including electronic rights - as part of the Anthology for five years post first publication of the Anthology.

 The Author agrees that at such time as the Work is included in any book, whether or not it be entirely composed of the Author's own work, *Alliteration Ink* will be given credit as a publisher of the Work and the Work will be cited with its full title(s) as it appears in **ANTHOLOGY**.

 ##RIGHTS RETAINED
 The Publisher will make no major alterations to the Work's text or title without the Author's written approval.
 The Publisher reserves the right to make minor copy-editing changes.

 All rights to the Work not granted to the Publisher in this Agreement are reserved by the Author.
 In exercising such rights, the Author shall reserve for the Publisher's benefit the rights granted to the Publisher in this Agreement.